Evana/Contacts/README.md

 This project is still in development, any suggestion would really appriciated.

 # TODO:
-- Need to remove constraints warning
+- Need to update layout
-- Can apply snapkit for programmetic layout

 # Ouput Screen
 <br />